-If MASSOUD, SculptorTM, or a user-defined executable is being used for parameterizations, the executable for those packages must be available in the runtime PATH.
-The executables for MASSOUD and SculptorTM must be named massoud and sculptor, respectively.
-If using a user-defined parameterization package (see section 9.3.4), the executable must be named according to the input provided in ammo.input (see section 9.5.1).
-The optimization driver supplied with FUN3D will attempt to call these executables if such parameterization types are present.
+If MASSOUD, Sculptor[TM], or a user-defined executable is being used for parameterizations, the executable for those packages must be available in the runtime PATH.
+The executables for MASSOUD and Sculptor[TM] must be named massoud and sculptor, respectively.
+If using a user-defined parameterization package (see section 9.3.4), the executable must be named according to the input provided in the &design namelist in design.nml (see section 9.5.1).
+The optimization driver supplied with Fun3D will attempt to call these executables if such parameterization types are present.
 If Bandaids are being used, no additional executables must be supplied; all Bandaid evaluations are handled internally by Fun3D.

-9.3.3 Notes on Using Sculptor TM
+9.3.3 Notes on Using Sculptor[TM]

-If Sculptor^{$\mathsf{TM}$} is being used, Fun3D will invoke Sculptor^{$\mathsf{TM}$} in batch (non-GUI) mode during the course of the optimization.
-However, current versions of Sculptor^{$\mathsf{TM}$} will still attempt to communicate with an X server, even when run in this fashion.
-If the system does not run an X server (such as compute nodes on a cluster), then a fake X server such as $\mathsf{Xvfb}$ is recommended.
+If Sculptor^{\mathbb{M}} is being used, Fun3D will invoke Sculptor^{\mathbb{M}} in batch (non-GUI) mode during the course of the optimization.
+However, current versions of Sculptor^{\mathbb{M}} will still attempt to communicate with an X server, even when run in this fashion.
+If the system does not run an X server (such as compute nodes on a cluster), then a fake X server such as Xvfb is recommended.
 You will need to execute the fake server prior to running the design optimization.
 For example, a run script may have the following commands: